jballands/jonathanballands.me/public/markdown/helloJBMe.md

 ### React Is Amazing

 I like [React](https://reactjs.org/).
-In fact, this is the first non-work related app I've written in React.
+In fact, this is the first non-work-related app I've written in React.
 I've been writing single-page web apps for years, mainly in [Angular 1.x](https://angular.io/), but I'm not sure I got as excited about Angular as
 I have with React.